svglol/dinkdonkbot/docs/content/index.md

 ---
 title: ''
-description: 'DinkDonk Bot is a Discord Bot that helps you stay updated with Twitch streams, clips, and Discord emotes effortlessly.'
+description: 'DinkDonk Bot is a Discord Bot that helps you stay updated with Twitch and Kick streams, clips, and Discord emotes effortlessly.'
 ogImage:
   component: OgImageDefault
   props:
     title: 'DinkDonk Bot'
-    description: 'DinkDonk Bot is a Discord Bot that helps you stay updated with Twitch streams, clips, and Discord emotes effortlessly.'
+    description: 'DinkDonk Bot is a Discord Bot that helps you stay updated with Twitch and Kick streams, clips, and Discord emotes effortlessly.'
 ---

 ::hero